swfisher/TMCLearnToCode/README.md

 This means that specific topics which might be important to finding your first job as a programmer won't be covered.
 However, it also means that you'll have the foundational mental tools to study those topics efficiently.

+#### Three Helpful Attitudes for Learning
+##### Comfort with Discomfort - Embrace the process of pushing the edge of your understanding.
+If a challenge is nice and comfortable, seek out something that is a little harder.
+The deliciousness of mental challenges is an acquired taste.
+You'll need to get comfortable with whole new ways of thinking and being challenged.
+#### Delayed Gratification - Prioritize long term benefits over short term frustrations.
+Be willing to not figure it out today, take a walk, and come back to it.
+Learning takes time and goes step by step.
+Every true "A-ha" comes after a great deal of "I have no idea" and often "I give up."
+Take a deep breath, take your your time, and be methodical about your obstacles.
+Your obstacles are your opportunity.
+#### The Beauty of It - Tap into your child-like wonder and curiosity about the world.
+Learning something as weird and wonderful as programming shouldn't feel like a chore (all the time).
+While some dry work is unavoidable, there are beautiful moments of emotional and intellectual discovery that learning any new art-form offers.
+Allowing yourself to hold deep questions that may seem like philosophical rabbit-holes will often lead to a much broader understanding of what you are doing that will make you a better programmer in a very practical sense.
+The most important questions to investigate are the ones you come up with yourself.

 ## Goals
 The conceptual foundation we will build together consists of the following:
 * Understanding the nature of computers and programs.